 As a Houston voter, I am asking the mayor to keep his campaign promise, and I am asking city council to work with the mayor to implement the programs that will end the killing of all healthy and treatable pets at BARC.
 I do not want my tax dollars used to finance the needless killing of Houston's shelter pets at BARC, when there are solutions to stop it.

-You have successfully addressed potholes, the budget and pensions.
+You have successfully addressed potholes and the budget.
 You can solve this issue too.
 There is a proven solution.
 The only thing BARC leadership has to do is comprehensively implement it.

 Why are we doing this?